Skip to main content

 • The Delhi Sultanate was a series of five ruling dynasties that governed parts of India from the early 13th to the 16th century, marking a significant period in Indian history.

-• Established in 1206 AD by the Mamluk dynasty, it laid the foundations for Muslim rule in the Indian subcontinent.
+• Established in 1206 AD by Qutb ud din Aibak of the Mamluk dynasty, which paved the way for the foundations for Muslim rule in the Indian subcontinent.

 • The Sultanate is notable for its cultural and architectural achievements, including constructing iconic monuments like the Qutub Minar and Lodi Gardens.

-• The Khalji and Tughlaq dynasties expanded the empire through military conquests, while the Sayyid and Lodi dynasties faced challenges from regional powers.
+• The Khalji and Tughlaq dynasties expanded the empire through military conquests, while the Sayyid and Lodi dynasties faced challenges from regional powers, and also faced external threat like continuous Mongol invasions, particularly under rulers like Balban and Alauddin Khalji.

-• The Delhi Sultanate ended in 1526 with the rise of the Mughal Empire, which inherited and expanded upon its rich legacy.
+• The Delhi Sultanate ended in 1526 (first Battle of Panipat) with the rise of the Mughal Empire, which inherited and expanded upon its rich legacy.

 The five ruling dynasties of the Delhi Sultanate are as follows: